1- Articulate vision and inspire

 4- Promote reverse-mentoring

 Reverse-mentoring is a valuable and often overlooked pillar of innovation in vocational education.
 By encouraging experienced professionals to work closely with younger, tech-savvy students, reverse-mentoring can help to bridge the digital divide and foster a more collaborative learning environment.
-This approach not only allows students to share their knowledge and expertise with seasoned professionals, but also enables professionals to gain fresh perspectives and insights that can inform their work and drive innovation.
+This approach not only allows students to share their knowledge and expertise with seasoned professionals, but also enables professionals to gain fresh perspectives and insights that can improve their work and drive innovation.
 By promoting reverse-mentoring, vocational education can help to create a more diverse, inclusive, and dynamic learning environment that is better equipped to meet the challenges of the future.

 5- Optimized decision making